 Now the pros.
 1) There is nothing more fulfilling than the moments I see someone really know Jesus.
 When I’m evangelizing, visiting, or teaching, I can tell the moments when the light hits them.
 It is worth any heartache of whatever con I face.
 2) Knowing the stories of the congregation.
 I get to hear your stories and find out who you are.
 I have a second family who loves me dearly.
 It is worth any heartache.
 I know what the saddest moments of your life is as well as the happiest.
 And that love for one another never fails because even when we make mistakes and hurt one another, there is never-ending grace!
 3) Having the privilege to study deep in God’s word all the time, lead His people, and have a home with Him when this world is over.
 Like any job, there are hardships and stress.
 It is unfair at times.
 It is overwhelming at times.
 It feels like pulling teeth at times.
 But unlike other jobs, the people I work for are also children of God.
-So at the end of the day, my job is just an extension of the job of all Christians, and God is the boss!
+And at the end of the day, my job is just an extension of the job of all Christians, and God is the boss!
 So when I lay my head down at night I can always say, “I am blessed to be a minister!” – Jesse